OPPCONCERNED SHEEP BREEDERS SOCIETY

 RECOMMENDATIONS FOR PARTIAL FLOCK TESTING

 While whole-flock tests are the norm for small numbers of animals and for seedstock producers wishing to eradicate, partial screening can be used to estimate the level of infection in larger flocks.
 The following, from the Scottish Agricultural College and used in the U.K. Maedi-Visna Accreditation Scheme, is based on a 95% confidence of detecting a seroprevalence of 2%.

 SUBMITTING SAMPLES FOR OPP TESTING

 Regardless of which lab you and your veterinarian select, high quality samples and carefully completed paperwork can help to ensure fast turnaround.

 TUBES FOR AGID OR ELISA:

-Preferred are glass tubes with red rubber stoppers/caps, 16 x 100 mm size (10 ml, finger diameter, 4” long).
-For the serum, drawn off after blood has been allowed to clot in the red-top tubes, plastic tubes with snap caps are O.K., but push-in caps are difficult to remove.
-Avoid plastic tubes with push-in caps, as well as very slim (pencil diameter) or short (5 ml “stubby”) glass tubes.
+Preferred are glass tubes with red rubber stoppers/caps, 13 x 100 mm size (6 ml, 1/2” diameter, 4” long).
+For the serum, drawn off after blood has been allowed to clot in the red-top tubes, tubes can be either glass or plastic.
+Please do not submit samples in very slim (pencil diameter) or short (5 ml “stubby”) tubes.

-A 3 ml blood draw is adequate for AGID or ELISA.
+A 3 ml blood draw is adequate.
 Use a new, sterile needle/syringe for each animal.
 If collecting into syringes, blood must then be transferred into red-top glass tubes to clot.
 While transferring, be sure to direct blood gently down the inside of the tube to avoid “splashing” (splashing may make your serum pink instead of straw colored — O.K., but clear serum makes for easier reading of the test).
-Submit 1 ml of serum.
+Submit 1 ml of serum with frozen gel pack.

 ‘SERUM ONLY’ FOR AGID OR ELISA: